-Thank you for your interest in AEHIA, the Association for Executives in Healthcare Information Applications.
+Thank you for your interest in AEHADA, the Association for Executives in Healthcare Applications, Data & Analytics.
 The online application process should take only a few minutes to complete.

-Membership in AEHIA is in an individual’s name and is non-transferable and non-refundable.
-Dues will be charged upon acceptance into AEHIA – you will have an opportunity to pay via our online portal, by check, or over the phone.
+Membership in AEHADA is in an individual’s name and is non-transferable and non-refundable.
+Dues will be charged upon acceptance into AEHADA – you will have an opportunity to pay via our online portal, by check, or over the phone.

 - Free for CHIME and CHIME Affiliate members*

 *As the highest-ranking IS/IT executives at a healthcare provider or payer, CHIME members are eligible for complimentary membership in AEHIS and its sister organizations, AEHIT and AEHADA.
 Membership in the affiliated associations will be concurrent with CHIME membership; should a member wish to retain an AEHIS, AEHIT or AEHADA membership but allow their CHIME membership to lapse.

 **Applications leaders who also perform security or technology-specific functions for their organizations would qualify for inclusion in CHIME’s affiliated associations, AEHIS or AEHIT.
 If you are interested in becoming a member of multiple associations, please include relevant details pertaining to your job skills and scope in your membership application and we will continue to process your membership application without delay.
 If you have questions about necessary qualifications, please contact [email protected] for more information.